Rapid Aerodynamic Assessment of Flettner Rotor Installations Using an Inviscid CFD Approach: Concept Validation and Calibration

 Results of the predicted resistance coefficients in Fig. \ref{fig:rotating_cylinder_vary_nIter_drag} allow similar conclusions.
 Note: Due to considerably less numerical diffusion, the y-axis represents a smaller interval than in Fig. \ref{fig:rotating_cylinder_uds_cds_blendings} (right).
 The TVD methods generally outperform the flux-blending approach up to $k \leq 4$ with hardly any difference between the results for different numbers of outer iterations.
 For increased spinning ratios $k \geq 4$, the different studies provide stronger deviating predictions, which are additionally subject to solid fluctuations, that are highest for several (a few) outer iterations in the case of the TVD-based (flux-blending) investigations.
 Additionally, the increase in the drag coefficient for TVD-CD starts somewhat earlier at $k=1$ than at $k=2$ for TVD-QUICK.
 However, TVD-CD results feature a smaller slope, resulting in a slightly lower drag coefficients for $k=4$.

-\paragraph{A summary in between:} About 10-20 adjustments of the near-cylinder volume force seem necessary to adjust the actual circulation to the target value.
+\paragraph{A summary in between:} About 10-20 adjustments of the near-cylinder volume force are necessary to achieve the target circulation.
 Furthermore, the numerical effort can be significantly reduced by not converging reasonably every time step.
 However, fixed 2-4 outer iterations are sufficient for solid predictions, especially in the technically relevant spinning ratio range up to $k \leq 4$.
 The closest solutions to the ideal flow-potential-based reference data are predicted by the TVD-QUICK method, where the lift results are remarkably well reproduced up to $k=5$ for the lift coefficient and up to $k=2$ for the drag companion.
 In contrast, all investigated flux-blending procedures introduce a solid amount of numerical viscosity into the numerical system, resulting in significantly increased drag coefficients and, at the same time, reduced lift coefficients, already at moderate ($k=2$) and especially at increased ($k=4$) spinning ratios.
-However, compared to the idealized, inviscid flow assumption, this deficiency can be exploited by suitable model calibration for real-world, viscous applications.
+However, compared to the idealized, inviscid flow assumption, this deficiency can be exploited by suitable model calibration for real-world, viscous applications. i.e., a numerical viscosity can be enforced that is in the order of the expected effective viscosity of an eddy viscosity procedure, inspired, e.g., by implicit LES \cite{margolin2006modeling, grinstein2007implicit, adams2009implicit}.